Life in the UK Test Study Checklist

 Arrange valid photographic ID and supporting documents

-The staff at test centres turn lots of people away because of problems with their registered photographic ID and supporting documents.
+The staff at test centres regularly turn people away because of problems with their registered photographic identification and personal information.
 Make sure you read our guidance on registering your ID.

-- a UK photocard driving licence, full or provisional – this document must be in date
+- your Passport – this must be in date

-- a European Union Identity Card – this document must be in date
+- a European Union, European Economic Area or Switzerland Identity Card – this must be in date

 Test centre location and travel route confirmed